 Peoples Natural Gas Park is located near the Cambria Iron National Historic Landmark at the junction of the Conemaugh and Stoneycreek Rivers.
 The park is owned and operated by the Johnstown Area Heritage Association (JAHA, the producers of the Flood City Music Festival).
 The 3.5-acre facility is fully gated and fenced.

-The Community Foundation for the Alleghenies Oilhouse.
+The Community Foundation Oilhouse.
 This former industrial building that has been completely renovated.
 This two-level space includes a small stage and restrooms that serve up to 700 comfortably.
 Capacity of the room is about 560; alternatively, it can be set with tables and chairs, buffets, and displays.
 It features garage doors that open onto a concrete apron out into the park lawn.
 Its features include: